angelmz/learn-elixir-with-tests/hello-world.md

 It is important to listen to the ExUnit Test Runner when running into errors because it provides valuable information about what went wrong with the tests and how to fix the issue.

 Here, the test runner is telling you to change the function `hello/0` to accept an argument of one.

-Edit the `hello/0` function to accept an argument of one.
+Do so now.

-Edit the type spec to reflect this.
+Then, edit the type spec to reflect this.
 Since we know `name` will be a string, we'll add String.t() to `hello/0`'s argument field and thus make it `hello/1`.

 ```elixir
 @spec hello(String.t()) :: String.t()